10 tips for doing business with European cocoa buyers

 In order to establish a selling price, it is important to know your production costs.
 Calculating your production costs and thinking about the margin you want to make helps you make informed business decisions, such as when to sell how much and for what price.

 In terms of financing, it is a good idea to look into the different options for export financing.
-Look at the options offered by local and international banks, for example.
+Look at the options offered by local and international banks or social lenders, for example.
 Some buyers also offer pre-financing/advance payments, but you will need to agree these terms at the start of your negotiations.

 - If you export large quantities, consider hedging against falling prices to protect yourself from risks due to market price fluctuations.
 Hedging is a trading operation that allows a trader to turn a less acceptable risk into a more acceptable one.
 Read more about how you can hedge against falling cocoa prices on The Options Guide.

 - Calculate your production costs.
 Knowing your production costs gives you a better idea of the minimum price for which you want to sell your cocoa beans.
 This online tool from the Cyprus Agricultural Research Institute is a good way to help you calculate your production costs.

 - See Alterfin, Impact Finance, Rabo Rural Fund, responsAbility and Root Capital for examples of export financing.